 When the temperature starts to drop, you’ll want to make sure your tiny home stays cozy and dry.
 An important step in planning a tiny house is the type of insulation material for your roof.
 This is particularly the case for those who live in cold temperatures year round!
 The last thing you want is to feel an unwanted chill or drop of moisture in your tiny home.
 So, unless you have a tiny house on wheels, this piece will be very interesting for you.

 There are many different factors to consider when choosing your type of insulation material.
 Take a look at some of the more popular tiny house insulation options to choose from!

 This insulation type is made from a combination of sand and glass that’s heated at extremely high temperatures.
-The mixture is then turned into small, scratchy fibers that mimic the texture of cotton balls.
+The mixture is then turned into small, scratchy fibers for insulated panels that mimic the texture of cotton balls.
 This is one of the more common types of insulation found in standard houses today.

-Pros: Easy to source, lightweight, fairly inexpensive and easy to install, uses partly recycled materials.
+Pros: Easy to source, lightweight, fairly inexpensive, and easy to install, uses partly recycled materials.

 Cost: approx. $0.64 - $1.19 per square foot